 Figure 4.
 Interaction plot for maximum stress (MPa).

-Although no differences were observed between PCL/HA scaffolds and PCL structures at day 1, the inclusion of HA significantly enhanced cell viability/proliferation at 3 and 7 days (Figure 7).
+Although no differences were observed between the PCL/HA scaffolds and the PCL structures at Day 1, the inclusion of HA significantly enhanced the cell viability/proliferation at Day 3 and Day 7 (Figure 7).

 Table 6.
-Optimized set of parameters for the fabrication of PCL/HA (90/10 w/w) scaffolds through a bioextruder system.
+Optimised set of parameters for the fabrication of PCL/HA (90/10 w/w) scaffolds through a bioextruder system.